 \subsubsection{Reduction in settling time with training sequence}

 A training sequence that biases the system to either one of the directions can be used to reduce the settling time.
-One such training sequence is ``...0010011100100111...".
+For instance, one such training sequence is ``...0010011100100111...".
 This sequence has a minimum run length of 1 bit for a logic `1' and 2 bits for logic `0'.
-Hence, the ISI for logic `1' is always more than that for logic `0' and the phase detector's output in the window $\cW$ is biased towards the right.
-Figure~\ref{fig:ch6:vc_with_pilot} shows the control voltage as the circuit settles, when the above training sequence is used as well as with random equiprobable binary sequence.
+Hence the ISI for logic `1' is always more than that for logic `0' and the phase detector's output in the window $\cW$ is biased towards the left.
+For instance, assuming the ISI is limited to 1 previous bit, we can use Table~\ref{tbl:ch6:isi_1bit} to compute the probabilities of a corrective action to the left and to the right respectively.
+In the above bit pattern, we have the following 3 bit sequences: a) ``001'', b) ``010'', c) ``100'', d) ``001'' e) ``011'', f) ``111'', g) ``110'', h) ``100'', which then repeat.
+Hence, referring to Table~\ref{tbl:ch6:isi_1bit}, we see that $\prob(NA) = 0.5$, $\prob(LT) = 3/8$ and $\prob(RT) = 1/8$.
+Hence, this sequence implements a 25\% bias to the left.

+Fig.~\ref{fig:ch6:vc_with_pilot} shows the control voltage as the circuit settles when (a) the above training sequence ``...0010011100100111..." is used, and (b) a random equiprobable binary sequence is used.
 Notice the considerable reduction in the settling time when the deliberately biased training sequence is used.
 One could also use an alternating 1 and 0 training sequence which reduces the jitter due to ISI to zero.
-However, random uncorrelated jitter between the transmitter and receiver clocks will still result in a non-zero size of the window $\cW$.
+However, random uncorrelated jitter between the transmitter and receiver clocks may still result in a non-zero size of the window $\cW$.